 The delivery of health care services is undergoing a tremendous digital evolution, thanks to increasing adoption of electronic medical record systems.
 Many experts believe this digital way of maintaining patient records will lead to significant cost savings, decreases in medical errors and improvements in health.

-To learn more, Smart Business spoke with Marcia Manker, the CEO of Orange Coast Memorial Medical Center, and Steve Geidt, the CEO of Saddleback Memorial Medical Center in Laguna Hills and San Clemente.
+To learn more, Smart Business spoke with Marcia Manker, the CEO of Orange Coast Memorial Medical Center, and Saddleback Memorial Medical Center in Laguna Hills.

 Can you describe electronic medical records?